 Formula One has seen more than its fair share of big personalities and loveable characters over the years.
-Some have made their name through their exciting style of driving, some through their on camera charm and some simply through being great drivers.
+Some have made their name through their exciting style of driving, some through their on camera charm and some simply through what is a critique essay?
 No matter how they did it, it is fair to say that Formula One’s success owes a debt of gratitude to the drivers whose personalities could light up even the dullest of races.

 Considered by many to be one of the greatest Formula One drivers who ever lived, Jim Clark boasts a winning record that is second to none.
 In a career that was tragically cut short at the age of 32 by fatal crash in Germany 1968, Jim Clark managed to win 2 drivers world championships and claim a remarkable 25 Grand Prix victories.
 At the time of his death, no other driver had accumulated as many race wins or podium finishes.